SECURITIES

 Board Compensation Committee Report on Executive Compensation

 It is the duty of the compensation committee to review and determine the salaries and bonuses of executive officers of Active Power, including the Chief Executive Officer, and to establish the general compensation policies for such individuals.
-The compensation committee also has the sole and exclusive authority to make discretionary option grants to the company’s executive officers under our 2000 Stock Incentive Plan.
+The compensation committee also has the sole and exclusive authority to make discretionary option grants to the companys executive officers under our 2000 Stock Incentive Plan.

-The compensation committee believes that the compensation programs for the company’s executive officers should reflect Active Power’ performance and the value created for Active Power’ stockholders.
-In addition, the compensation programs should support the short-term and long-term strategic goals and values of the company and should reward individual contribution to Active Power’ success.
-Active Power is engaged in a very competitive industry, and the company’s success depends upon its ability to attract and retain qualified executives through the competitive compensation packages it offers to such individuals.
+The compensation committee believes that the compensation programs for the companys executive officers should reflect Active Power performance and the value created for Active Power stockholders.
+In addition, the compensation programs should support the short-term and long-term strategic goals and values of the company and should reward individual contribution to Active Power success.
+Active Power is engaged in a very competitive industry, and the companys success depends upon its ability to attract and retain qualified executives through the competitive compensation packages it offers to such individuals.

 General compensation policy.
-The compensation committee’s policy is to provide the company’s executive officers with compensation opportunities which are based upon their personal performance, the financial performance of the company and their contribution to that performance and which are competitive enough to attract and retain highly skilled individuals.
-Each executive officer’s compensation package is comprised of three elements: (i) base salary that is competitive with the market and reflects individual performance, (ii) annual variable performance awards payable in cash and tied to the company’s achievement of annual financial, strategic and operational objectives in addition to individual contributions to these objectives and (iii) long-term stock-based incentive awards designed to strengthen the mutual interest of Active Power’s executive officers and its stockholders.
-As an officer’s level of responsibility increases, a greater proportion of his or her total compensation will be dependent upon the company’s financial performance and stock price appreciation rather than base salary.
+The compensation committees policy is to provide the companys executive officers with compensation opportunities which are based upon their personal performance, the financial performance of the company and their contribution to that performance and which are competitive enough to attract and retain highly skilled individuals.
+Each executive officers compensation package is comprised of three elements: (i) base salary that is competitive with the market and reflects individual performance, (ii) annual variable performance awards payable in cash and tied to the companys achievement of annual financial, strategic and operational objectives in addition to individual contributions to these objectives and (iii) long-term stock-based incentive awards designed to strengthen the mutual interest of Active Powers executive officers and its stockholders.
+As an officers level of responsibility increases, a greater proportion of his or her total compensation will be dependent upon the companys financial performance and stock price appreciation rather than base salary.

 Factors.
-The principal factors that were taken into account in establishing each executive officer’s compensation package for fiscal 2002 are described below.
+The principal factors that were taken into account in establishing each executive officers compensation package for fiscal 2002 are described below.
 However, the compensation committee may in its discretion apply entirely different factors, such as different measures of finan cial performance, for future fiscal years.

 13

 Base salary.
 In setting base salaries, the compensation committee reviewed published compensation survey data for its industry.
-The base salary for each officer reflects the salary levels for comparable positions in the published surveys and the comparative group of companies, as well as the individual’s personal performance and internal alignment considerations.
+The base salary for each officer reflects the salary levels for comparable positions in the published surveys and the comparative group of companies, as well as the individuals personal performance and internal alignment considerations.
 The relative weight given to each factor varies with each individual in the sole discretion of the compensation committee.
-Each executive officer’s base salary is adjusted each year on the basis of (i) the compensation committee’s evaluation of the officer’s personal performance for the year; (ii) the competitive marketplace for persons in comparable positions; and iii) Active Power’s annual performance versus the objectives set forth at the beginning of the year.
+Each executive officers base salary is adjusted each year on the basis of (i) the compensation committees evaluation of the officers personal performance for the year; (ii) the competitive marketplace for persons in comparable positions; and iii) Active Powers annual performance versus the objectives set forth at the beginning of the year.

 Annual incentives.
 In setting variable compensation payment amounts to executive officers, the compensation committee looks to external market data to assemble competitive variable compensation levels in competitive companies and markets.
-Based on the foregoing factors and the company’s performance for fiscal 2002, variable compensation was not awarded to any of our executive officers.
+Based on the foregoing factors and the companys performance for fiscal 2002, variable compensation was not awarded to any of our executive officers.

 Long-term incentives.
-Generally, stock option grants are made annually by the compensation committee to each of the company’s executive officers.
+Generally, stock option grants are made annually by the compensation committee to each of the companys executive officers.
 Each grant is designed to align the interests of the executive officer with those of the stockholders and provide each individual with a significant incentive to manage Active Power from the perspective of an owner with an equity stake in the business.
-Each grant allows the officer to acquire shares of the company’s common stock at a fixed price per share (typically, the market price on the grant date) over a specified period of time (up to ten years).
-Each option becomes exercisable in a series of installments over a four-year period, contingent upon the officer’s continued employment with Active Power.
+Each grant allows the officer to acquire shares of the companys common stock at a fixed price per share (typically, the market price on the grant date) over a specified period of time (up to ten years).
+Each option becomes exercisable in a series of installments over a four-year period, contingent upon the officers continued employment with Active Power.
 Accordingly, the option will provide a return to the executive officer only if he or she remains employed by the company during the vesting period, and then only if the market price of the shares appreciates over the option term.

-The size of the option grant to each executive officer is set by the compensation committee at a level that is intended to create a meaningful opportunity for stock ownership based upon the individual’s current position with the company, the individual’s personal performance in recent periods and his or her potential for future responsibility and promotion over the option term.
+The size of the option grant to each executive officer is set by the compensation committee at a level that is intended to create a meaningful opportunity for stock ownership based upon the individuals current position with the company, the individuals personal performance in recent periods and his or her potential for future responsibility and promotion over the option term.
 The compensation committee also takes into account the number of unvested options held by the executive officer in order to maintain an appropriate level of equity incentive for that individual.
 The relevant weight given to each of these factors varies from individual to individual.
 The compensation committee has established certain guidelines with respect to the option grants made to the executive officers, but has the flexibility to make adjustments to those guidelines at its discretion.

 CEO compensation.
-In setting the total compensation payable to our Chief Executive Officer, Joseph F. Pinkerton III, in fiscal 2002, the compensation committee has taken into consideration Mr. Pinkerton’s prior accomplishments and strategic leadership in our industry and also sought to make that compensation competitive with the compensation paid to the chief executive officers of comparable companies.
-Additionally, the compensation committee looks at Active Power’s performance and stock price appreciation for a significant percentage of his total compensation.
+In setting the total compensation payable to our Chief Executive Officer, Joseph F. Pinkerton III, in fiscal 2002, the compensation committee has taken into consideration Mr. Pinkertons prior accomplishments and strategic leadership in our industry and also sought to make that compensation competitive with the compensation paid to the chief executive officers of comparable companies.
+Additionally, the compensation committee looks at Active Powers performance and stock price appreciation for a significant percentage of his total compensation.

 Employee stock purchase plan.
 We maintain an employee stock purchase plan that qualifies under Section 423 of the Internal Revenue Code and permits substantially all of our U.S. employees to purchase shares of our common stock.
 Participating employees may purchase our common stock at a purchase price equal to 85% of the lower of the fair market value of our common stock at the beginning of an offering period or on the exercise date.
 Employees may designate up to 15% of their base compensation for the purchase of our common stock under this plan.
-Active Power’ executive officers are eligible to participate in this program, subject to any applicable tax laws.
+Active Power executive officers are eligible to participate in this program, subject to any applicable tax laws.

 Retirement plans.
 We maintain a plan that complies with the provisions of Section 401(k) of the Internal Revenue Code.
 Substantially all U.S. employees are eligible to participate in this plan, and eligibility for participation commences upon hiring.
 We also maintain retirement plans for certain non-U.S. employees.
 Obligations under these plans are determined in accordance with local regulations and customs.
-Active Power’ executive officers are eligible to participate in this program, subject to any applicable tax laws.
+Active Power executive officers are eligible to participate in this program, subject to any applicable tax laws.

 14

 Compliance with internal revenue code section 162(m).
 Section 162(m) of the Internal Revenue Code disallows a tax deduction to publicly held companies for compensation paid to certain of their executive officers, to the extent that compensation exceeds $1 million per covered officer in any fiscal year.
 The limitation applies only to compensation that is not considered to be performance-based.
-Active Power’ 2000 Stock Incentive Plan has been structured so that any compensation deemed paid in connection with the exercise of option grants made under that plan with an exercise price equal to the fair market value of the option shares on the grant date will qualify as performance-based compensation which will not be subject to the $1 million limitation.
-Cash and other non-performance based compensation paid to Active Power’ executive officers for fiscal 2001 did not exceed the $1 million limit per officer, and the compensation committee does not anticipate that the non-performance based compensation to be paid to the company’s executive officers will exceed that limit.
-Because it is unlikely that the cash compensation payable to any of the company’s executive officers in the foreseeable future will approach the $1 million limit, the compensation committee has decided at this time not to take any action to limit or restructure the elements of cash compensation payable to the company’s executive officers.
+Active Power 2000 Stock Incentive Plan has been structured so that any compensation deemed paid in connection with the exercise of option grants made under that plan with an exercise price equal to the fair market value of the option shares on the grant date will qualify as performance-based compensation which will not be subject to the $1 million limitation.
+Cash and other non-performance based compensation paid to Active Power executive officers for fiscal 2001 did not exceed the $1 million limit per officer, and the compensation committee does not anticipate that the non-performance based compensation to be paid to the companys executive officers will exceed that limit.
+Because it is unlikely that the cash compensation payable to any of the companys executive officers in the foreseeable future will approach the $1 million limit, the compensation committee has decided at this time not to take any action to limit or restructure the elements of cash compensation payable to the companys executive officers.
 The compensation committee will reconsider this decision should the individual cash compensation of any executive officer ever approach the $1 million level.

-It is the opinion of the compensation committee that the executive compensation policies and plans provide the necessary total remuneration program to properly align the company’s performance and the interests of Active Power’ stockholders through the use of competitive and equitable executive compensation in a balanced and reasonable manner, for both the short and long-term.
+It is the opinion of the compensation committee that the executive compensation policies and plans provide the necessary total remuneration program to properly align the companys performance and the interests of Active Power stockholders through the use of competitive and equitable executive compensation in a balanced and reasonable manner, for both the short and long-term.

 Submitted by the compensation committee of the board of directors:

-Terrence L. Rock (Chair)
+Terrence L. Rock (Chair) Richard E. Anderson Jan H. Lindelow |

 15